-Telogen Effluvium can be triggered by a number of different factors, such as stress, hormonal changes or illness, and the condition can develop quite rapidly once it sets in, which is usually 4-16 weeks after the issue that triggered the condition due to the normal duration of the Hair Growth Cycle – this type is often called acute TE.
+Telogen Effluvium can be triggered by a number of different factors, such as stress, hormonal changes or illness, and the condition can develop quite rapidly once it sets in, which is usually 4-16 weeks after the issue that triggered the condition– this type is often called acute TE.
 The other type takes longer to develop and can be more persistent.
-It manifests itself as a normal amount of shedding over a longer period with more and more hairs becoming dormant after they are shed, resulting in a gradual thinning.
+TE manifests itself as a normal amount of shedding over a longer period, with more and more hairs becoming dormant after they are shed, resulting in a gradual thinning.
 This type is usually referred to as chronic TE.
-However, usually Telogen Effluvium is fully reversible as the hair follicles are not damaged, but simply dormant and caught in the resting phase.
+Usually, Telogen Effluvium is fully reversible as the hair follicles are not damaged, but simply dormant and caught in the resting phase.

-In the first weeks of the postpartum period, individual hairs begin to simultaneously enter the Telogen phase; ultimately reaching a level of 30% after nine weeks on average.
-Therefore, the abnormal amount of hair in Telogen results in the simultaneous release from the scalp somewhere between 2 to 4 months after childbirth.
+In the first weeks of the postpartum period, hairs begin to enter the Telogen phase; ultimately reaching a level of 30% after nine weeks, on average.
+Therefore, the abnormal amount of hair in Telogen results in simultaneous release from the scalp somewhere between 2 to 4 months after childbirth.
 The postpartum hair loss phenomenon typically continues for a duration lasting between 6 weeks and 6 months and even occasionally lasts up to 15 months.

-Up to 40-50% of new mums will actually experience hair loss after giving birth, and postpartum hair loss is more common than most women realise.
-Telogen Effluvium or Postpartum Effluvium, as it is sometimes referred to in relation to hair fall after childbirth, is a result of a Disrupted Hair Growth Cycle and should therefore be treated as soon as possible to avoid a worsening of the condition.
+Up to 40-50% of new moms will actually experience hair loss after giving birth, and postpartum hair loss is more common than most women realise.
+Telogen Effluvium or Postpartum Effluvium, as it is sometimes referred to, is a result of a Disrupted Hair Growth Cycle and should therefore be treated as soon as possible to avoid a worsening of the condition.

-Nourkrin® Post Pregnancy with Marilex®, biotin and iron is for all women, who have given birth within the past 9 months and contributes to the maintenance of normal hair growth.
+Nourkrin® Woman, with Marilex®, biotin and iron is a Proteoglycan Replacement Therapy for all women, who have given birth within the past 9 months and contributes to the maintenance of normal hair growth.
 This means that you can proactively provide the support required for your hair to maintain top quality, optimal appearance and its ability to grow normally – before the onset of a problem.